mbloms/academy-git-101-backwards/excercises/undoing.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

 Note that the change is no longer staged, but it is still there in your working directory.
-What happened is that you unstaged it, so it will not be included in the next commit, but Git did not throw away your work.
+What happened is that you un-staged it, so it will not be included in the next commit.
+But Git did not throw away your work.
 It just assumes you did not want to commit it yet.
-If you want to throw it away, you have to restore the file in the working directory as well, just as you did in the first stage of these exercises.
+If you do want to throw it away entirely, you have to restore the file in the working directory as well (as you did above).

 ## Edit a commit (amend)

 Another scenario is that you have made a commit that is not yet pushed to a shared repository and discover something that you want to change in it.
 Assuming that you have not already checked out another branch or made more commits, you can edit the files in your working directory, stage them and then make a commit with the `--amend` flag.
-Instead of creating a new commit, Git will integrate your changes with the latest commit and let you edit the commit message.
+Instead of creating a new commit, Git will integrate your changes with the previous commit and let you edit the commit message.
 The end result is a new commit that replaces the old one.

 Let's try it!
 Add the following line below `parser = ArgumentParser...` in the main function function in `calc.py`: